 All river stage gages equipped as Data Collection Platforms are capable of being part of the reporting network.
-Data is available from many stations in and adjacent to the ACT Basin.
-The river stage gages listed in the section of Table 5-2 titled "River Stage Gages in the Daily Hydrologic Network" are used to plan operations at the R. F. Henry Project.
-All of these stage gages are not required for daily operations but the information is available when desired.
+Data are available from many stations in and adjacent to the ACT Basin as described in Table 5-2.
+The river stage gages are used to plan operations at the R. F. Henry Project.
+All these stage gages are not required for daily operations, but the information is available when desired.
 The locations of these and other river stage gages are shown on Plate 5-2.
-In addition, river stage gages listed in the section of Table 5-2 titled "Other River Stage Gages Within the Alabama River Basin" are available if necessary, but do not report daily.